 Historic Rehabilitation Projects

 Want to see the impact of your socially responsible investment?
-Select an ESG investment type and enter your dollar amount and we’ll quantify it for you.
+Select an investment type and enter your dollar amount and we’ll quantify it for you.

 Our Historic Rehabilitation division provides federal and state tax credit equity and bridge loans to development teams that focus on historic rehabilitation projects.

-- We provide capital at the beginning and throughout the construction process including, bridge lending, if necessary.
+- We provide capital at the beginning and throughout the construction process including bridge lending, if necessary.

 - We operate through a variety of diﬀerent funds created for our various investors in which we serve as Managing Member.

-- We have full discretionary rights and responsibilities as fund manager including that of executing all project level documents and committing all contributions required under the terms of the operating agreement at the project level.
+- We have full discretionary rights and responsibilities as fund manager including executing all project level documents and committing all contributions required under the terms of the operating agreement at the project level.
 Many of our fund investors require anonymity so as not to have to deal with project level requests, issues or direct solicitations by brokers.

-- When we commit to a project, we fully stand behind and support that obligation.
+- When we commit to a project we fully stand behind and support that obligation.
 Unlike others in the marketplace, we do not simply serve as brokers on transactions wherein the ultimate investor is responsible for due diligence and execution of documents at the project level.